orbisgis/h2gis/docs/operators.rst

      - Description
    * - :doc:`ST_Buffer`
      - Compute a buffer around a Geometry
+   * - :doc:`ST_ConcaveHull`
+     - Compute the smallest concave POLYGON that contains all the points in the Geometry
    * - :doc:`ST_ConvexHull`
      - Compute the smallest convex POLYGON that contains all the points in the Geometry
    * - :doc:`ST_Difference`